Carmen Xtravaganza: First years and ballroom scene

-Xtravaganza was born in 1961 to a Spanish mother and an American father in Rota, Andalusia, Spain, the location of the United States' Rota naval base.
+Xtravaganza was born in 1961 to a Spanish mother and an African American father in Rota, Andalusia, Spain, the location of the United States' Rota naval base.
 She later shared having first expressed her wish to transition when she was five years old, and began formally taking hormones at the age of 16, by which time she was living in Washington, D.C., in the United States.
 At age 18, Xtravaganza underwent sex reassignment surgery.

 By 1981, Xtravaganza was living in the Meatpacking District in New York City, where she worked as a prostitute.
 During this time, she first started attending the city's ballroom scene, performing with the House of St. Laurent.
 In 1985, Xtravaganza won a ball organized by the House of Omni, and subsequently joined the House of Xtravaganza after receiving the approval of the house's mother, Angie Xtravaganza.
 In 1988, Xtravaganza was featured in "Venus Envy: The Drag Balls of Harlem"; the article, published in The Village Voice, was the first time ballroom culture appeared in the mainstream American press.
 In 1990, Xtravaganza was featured in the 1990 documentary film Paris is Burning, which followed New York City's ballroom culture during the 1980s, in a scene discussing her transition with her house sister, Brooke Xtravaganza.

 Return to Spain

 Following the film's release, Xtravaganza returned to Spain, where she became a feature of the nightclub scene and established a Spanish chapter of the House of Xtravaganza.
-While in Europe, she appeared in the TV movie God Save the Queens in 1995 discussing drag and club culture before returning to the United States in 1997.
+While in Europe, she appeared in the TV movie God Save the Queens in 1995 discussing drag and club culture, and appeared shortly in the spanish action movie airbag(1997), before later returning to the United States in 1997.
 By this time, Angie Xtravaganza had died; prior to her death she had identified Carmen Xtravaganza as her preferred successor.
 Xtravaganza served as the house mother on and off until 2015.

 In 1999, Xtravaganza was inducted into the Ballroom Hall of Fame.
 Xtravaganza appeared in the 2006 documentary How Do I Look, which looked into American ball culture.